 Deanne is from the south west of WA and came to the city to study and later to work.
 Deanne has maintained a keen interest in community media and communications since finishing her studies at Murdoch University and has completed a Graduate Diploma in Journalism.
 She enjoys working with the diversity of people in the alcohol and other drug sector and the challenge of representing the needs, concerns and successes of agencies and consumers to the wider public.

-Project Officer, Stefanie Oberwinkler
+Finance and Member Support Project Officer, Stefanie Oberwinkler

 Stefanie is originally from Austria and moved to Perth in 2016.
 She has a background in management consulting and employment law.
 With a keen interest in the human service sector, Stefanie enjoys supporting WANADA's member services through the Childcare Acces, Interpreter Access and Employee Assistance programs.
 Stefanie is also contributing to the development of a new training register and provides information on current Workforce Development opportunities through WANADA's website.